IIIF/cookbook-recipes/recipe/0022-linking-with-a-hotspot/index.md

 The `partOf` property of the Canvas must point to the Manifest containing the Canvas and have the same `id`.
 The `partOf` property must be present even when the Canvas is part of the same Manifest, in this way, when the manifest is consumed, it is always possible to identify where the Canvas is contained.

-When the link is between a region of a Canvas and and an external resource it is recommended to add the correct type as indicated in the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#classes), for instance:
+When the link is between a region of a Canvas and an external resource it is recommended to add the correct type as indicated in the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#classes), for instance:

 ```json
 {